Teen idol: 1950s–1960s

 Post-war teens were able to buy relatively inexpensive phonographs—including portable models that could be carried to friends' houses—and the new 45-rpm singles.
 Rock music played on 45s became the soundtrack to the 1960s as people bought what they heard on the radio.
 The great majority of the music being marketed to 1950s teens was being written by adults, but 1960s teens were increasingly appreciating and emulating artists closer to their own age, to teen fashion, and to lyrics which addressed their own concerns.
 Their parents worried about their attraction to artists (and DJs) who were edgy and rebellious.
 Faces on magazines fed fans; fans buy records, see films, watch TV and buy fashions.

 Marketing of the teen idol generally focuses on the image....
 The teen idol is structured to appeal to the pre-teen and young teen female pop audience member and children in general....
 [They] are commodified in forms and images that are relatively non-threatening to this young audience and to the ancillary market of parents....
 The teen idol never appears to be autonomous and therefore never appears to be threatening as an adult; he remains, as long as he is popular, perpetually childlike and dependent.

 Some marketers turned to film and TV for fresh, 'safe' faces.
 Tommy Sands's debut in a television film about the phenomenon, The Idol, made a teen idol out of Sands himself.

-Teen idol Ricky Nelson rose to stardom on the hit show The Adventures of Ozzie and Harriet and the show was successfully used to promote his songs, making him one of the biggest stars in music.
+Teen idol Ricky Nelson rose to stardom on the hit show The Adventures of Ozzie and Harriet and the show was used to promote his songs, making him one of the biggest stars in music industry of the time.
 His wholesome image was a stark contrast to the uproar caused by Elvis Presley, with parents often approving of Nelson.